preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Show changes
 ******************
-If the feature "Document Comparison powered by Draftable" (available in Omnia 6.12 and later) is activated for the tenant, the options for viewwing changes in a document are extended and improved.
+If the feature "Document Comparison powered by Draftable" (available in Omnia 6.12 and later) is activated for the tenant, the options for viewing changes in a document are extended and improved.
 Microsoft Office documents, as well as PDF:s, can be used.
 The files does not have to be open. **Note!** This option requires a paid subscription with Draftable.

 When the feature is activated the menu option "Show changes" is available.
 A draft can then be compared with the latest published edition of that document, using this menu option: